jaypante/jaypante/README.md

 - 👋 Hi, I’m @jaypante.
 Beginner, I dont know how things go around here.
 - 👀 I’m interested in web developing although im just a newbie.
-      I also know how program PLC.
-- 🌱 I’m currently learning learning php and mysql for now.
+- 🌱 I’m currently learning learning React for now.
-- 💞️ I’m looking to collaborate on learning laravel or any framework
+- 💞️ I’m looking to collaborate on learning React or any framework
 - 📫 How to reach me ...

 <!---